-Individuals who demonstrate an innovative mindset always think a few steps ahead to envision and execute change.
-This can positively impact company culture and boost sales team performance to establish leadership in the industry.
+Innovative people always think a few steps ahead.
+They envision and execute change.
+This can positively impact company culture, boost sales team performance, and establish future industry leaders.

-An analytical mindset best supports innovation.
-Establishing a solid sales plan with set metrics is a crucial part of leading a sales team.
-A candidate who knows how to read and use data to drive future decisions is crucial to guide an effective team.
+An analytical mindset supports innovation.
+Establishing a solid sales plan with set metrics is crucial to leading a sales team.
+A candidate who knows how to read and use data to drive performance guides an effective team.
 Analysis in sales helps to:

 - Establish forecasts and predict outcomes

 A sales manager’s job description requires analyzing data and establishing sales objectives.
 This is achieved through forecasting and setting quotas to achieve realistic targets.
 However, the best sales managers must then use this data to inspire and motivate their people.